secureboard10/libsecureboard/README.md

 Restrictions:

-1) The size of the DER encoded certificate must no exceed 475 bytes.
+1) The size of the DER encoded certificate must not exceed 475 bytes.
 This applies to each certificate in the chain (including the root certificate).

    If you use the root CA also for client certificates (which is possible), the 475 byte restriction also applies to the root CA.

-Once a root CA is initialized with a fingerprint the device requests a client certificate when connecting not using a PSK session.
+Once a root CA is initialized with a fingerprint, the device requests a client certificate when connecting not using a PSK session.
 The client *must* send the complete certificate chain and starting with the client certificate (use a --ca-dir with a directory containing all